The Ultimate Warrior (film): Production

-The film was shot on the Warner Brothers back lot and the MGM lot with no location shooting.
+The film was shot on the Warner Brothers back lot and the MGM lot with no location shooting other than the final (beach) scene.
 Director Robert Clouse was deaf and relied on his assistant directors to make sure the dialog was delivered effectively.
 Shooting with a budget just under a million dollars, Clouse was limited when it came to the use of visual effects and matte paintings for the production.
 The film returned nearly $9 million in rentals.

 Release

 The Ultimate Warrior was released on DVD by Warner Home Video on 7/29/08, as a Best Buy exclusive double feature with Battle Beneath the Earth.
 ISBN 1-4198-6943-4, UPC# 883929023790.